 This is a measure of how quickly signals propagate from one end of the communications channel to the other.

-Table 2 in Section 5.0 defines the requirements regarding allowable message transit times through the communications components of an electrical protection system.
-The times contained in the table include the Maximum End-to-End Delay, and the division of this time into Relay and Communications components.
-Also refer to Section 2.3.4 for additional timing considerations.
+Table 2 in Section 5.0 defines the requirements for allowable message transit times through the communications components of an electrical protection system.
+The times contained in the table include the maximum end-to-end delay, and the division of this time into relay and communications components.
+Also, see Section 2.3.4 for additional timing considerations.

 There are several aspects of the delay caused by communications transit time that are important to the protective relaying application.
-These should be discussed with the Protection personnel for each application.
+These should be discussed with the protection personnel for each application.

 Magnitude